-During pregnancy, your immune system (the body's natural defence system) is naturally weakened to protect the pregnancy.
-This can mean you're less able to fight off infections.
-As the baby grows, you can't breathe as deeply, increasing the risk of infections such as pneumonia.
+During pregnancy, your immune system (the body's natural defense system) is naturally weakened to protect the pregnancy.
+This may make you less able to fight infections.
+As your baby grows, you cannot breathe so deeply, increasing the risk of infections such as pneumonia.

-These changes can raise the risk from flu.
-Pregnant women are more likely to get flu complications than women who are not pregnant and are more likely to be admitted to hospital.
-Having the flu vaccine means you're less likely to get flu.
+These changes can increase the risk of flu - pregnant women are more likely to have flu complications than non-pregnant women, and more likely to be admitted to hospital.
+Having the flu vaccine means you are less likely to get flu.

-When you have the whooping cough vaccination in pregnancy, your body produces antibiotics to protect against whooping cough.
-These antibodies pass to your baby and this offers them some protection until she or he is old enough to have their whooping cough vaccination at eight weeks old.
+When you get the cough vaccine during pregnancy, your body produces antibiotics to protect against whooping cough.
+These antibodies are passed on to your baby and this gives them some protection until he or she is old enough to have their cough vaccine at eight weeks old.

-If you are at high risk of getting hepatitis b and are pregnant or thinking of having a baby, you will be advised to have the hepatitis b vaccine.
-It is not a live vaccine and therefore there is no evidence of any risk to you or your baby.
+If you are at high risk of hepatitis B and are pregnant or thinking of having a baby, you are advised to have the hepatitis B vaccine.
+It is not a live vaccine and so there is no evidence of any risk to you or your baby .

-Some vaccines are only available on the NHS for people who need extra protection, such as people with long-term health conditions and healthcare workers.
+Some vaccines are only available on the NHS for groups of people who need extra protection, such as people with long-term health conditions and healthcare workers.